-B. Description of the following:
+C. Description of the following:

-- 1. The directors' remuneration for the past year (2020) was BD 40,000. - 2.
-The total directors' remuneration proposed for the current year (2021) is BD 53,100, which will be presented at the Annual General Meeting for approval.
+- 1. The directors' remuneration for the past year (2021) was BD 53,100. - 2.
+The total directors' remuneration proposed for the current year (2022) is BD 210,000, which will be presented at the Annual General Meeting for approval.

-B. Description of the following (continued):
+C. Description of the following (continued):

-3. The following is a list of the committee attendance fees of the respective directors for the financial year 2021:
+3. The following is a list of the committee attendance fees of the respective directors for the financial year 2022:

-Attendance allowance Attendance allowances for committees of the Board No. Name Name of Committee Value of the allowance (Bahraini Dinar) Number of meetings 1 Abdulaziz Abdullah Alisa Executive, Nomination & Remuneration Committee 750 /- 5 2 Adel Nuhaba Hamada Executive, Nomination & Remuneration Committee 750 /- 4 3 Faisal Yousif Al Meshari Executive, Nomination & Remuneration Committee 750 /- 5 4 Meshari Zaid Al Khalid Audit & Corporate Governance Committee 750 /- 5 5 Abdulrahman Ali Marshad Audit & Corporate Governance Committee 750 / - 5 6 Elham Adel Ahmed Audit & Corporate Governance Committee 750 /- 5 7 Shehab Ahmed Haji Audit & Corporate Governance Committee 750 /- 5
+Attendance allowances for committees of the Board No. Name Name of Committee Value of the allowance (Bahraini Dinar) Number of meetings 1 Abdulaziz Abdullah Alisa Executive, Nomination & Remuneration Committee 750 /- 5 2 Adel Nuhaba Hamada Executive, Nomination & Remuneration Committee 750 /- 5 3 Faisal Yousif Al Meshari Executive, Nomination & Remuneration Committee 750 /- 5 4 Meshari Zaid Al Khalid Audit & Corporate Governance Committee 750 /- 5 5 Abdulrahman Ali Marshad Audit & Corporate Governance Committee 750 / - 5 6 Elham Adel Ahmed Audit & Corporate Governance Committee 750 /- 5 7 Shehab Ahmed Haji Audit & Corporate Governance Committee 750 /- 5

-C. Meetings of the Board of Directors:
+D. Meetings of the Board of Directors:

 In accordance with the Company's Articles of Association, the Company is required to hold at least four Board meetings annually.
-During the year ended 31 December 2021, the Board of Directors of the Company held six meetings to follow up on its activities and to direct the Executive Management.
-The first meeting was a physical meeting held at the Company premises.
-The latter four meetings were held virtually, with partial physical attendance by some members.
+During the year ended 31 December 2022, the Board of Directors of the Company held five meetings to follow up on its activities and to direct the Executive Management.
 The following table summarizes the information about the dates and member attendance of those meetings.